Rosen Hagood Community Service Scholarship

 - Pertinent contact information, updated resume, and current status as a student.

-- A 750-word original essay which provides the candidates’ experiences of community service and what giving back to the community means to them.
+- A 750-word-minimum original essay which provides the candidates’ experiences of community service and what giving back to the community means to them.
 (NOTE: it is preferred that all essays be typed in 12-font Times Newman font.)

 - An up-to-date transcript from the applicant’s current institution.
 Unofficial transcripts are acceptable.
 (NOTE: first-year students are permitted to submit unofficial transcripts from their most recent institution attended along with unofficial documentation from their current school.)